Community Data and Reports

 Size of Infant for Gestational Age

-• In 2016, approximately 12 infants were born large for gestational age (LGA) for every 100 live singleton births in the Health Unit region, similar to the Ontario rate (10 infants born LGA per 100 live singleton births).
-Rates have been stable over time in both in the Health Unit region in Ontario.
+• In 2023, approximately 13 infants were born large for gestational age (LGA) for every 100 live singleton births in the Health Unit region—significantly higher than Ontario’s rate of 8.8 per 100.
+The LGA rate remained stable in both the Health Unit region and Ontario from 2018 to 2022.
+However, in 2023, the rate increased in the Health Unit region while decreasing significantly in Ontario.

 Visit the PHO Snapshots Reproductive Health page for more detail.